garrandall/popular-music-data/tracks/don-t-you-want-me-glee-cast.md

 It's much too late to find you think you've changed your mind You'd better change it back or we will both be sorry Don't you want me, baby?
-Don't you want me, ohh?
+Don't you want me, oh?
 Don't you want me, baby?
-Don't you want me, ohh?
+Don't you want me, oh?
-(oooh oh oooh oh oooh oh oooh oooh)
+(oh ohohoh oh oh)ohoh

 Don't you want me, baby?
-Don't you want me, ohh?
+Don't you want me, oh?
 Don't you want me, baby?
-Don't you want me, ohh?
+Don't you want me, oh?
 Don't you want me, baby?
-Don't you want me, ohh?
+Don't you want me, oh?
 Don't you want me, baby?
-Don't you want me, ohh?
+Don't you want me, oh?
 Don't you want me, baby?